Telestai-Project/telestai/doc/zmq.md

 ## Remarks

-From the perspective of ravend, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into ravend directly.
+From the perspective of telestaid, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into telestaid directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it